paulshuker/textangle.nvim/README.md

    -- [editorconfig](https://neovim.io/doc/user/editorconfig.html) for ways to configure
    -- textwidth project-wise.
    line_width = -1,
+   -- Repeat the indent found on the first line on every line. keep_indent = true,
+   -- If the first given line contains one of these prefixes (after any optional -- indentation), then the prefix is repeated on every line.
+This is useful for -- single-line comments.
+Whitespace must match too.
+Set to { } to disable. kept_prefixes = { "-- ", "// ", "# " },
    -- Allow words to be hyphenated.
 A word will be hyphenated if placing the entire word -- on the next line leaves a whitespace greater than hyphenate_minimum_gap.
 The hyphen -- is placed at the end of lines.